-I may be as tall as him, but I can’t wear any of his shoes at all.
-I wear 1-2 sizes smaller shoes.
+For example, I am about as tall as my father, but I can’t wear any of his shoes.
 Why?
 He has naturally thicker and wider bones.
-His wrist is 1/3 larger than mine, and while he has never done any bodybuilding or sports for extensive period of time he carries a lot more lean body mass than me.
+His wrist is 1/3 larger than mine, and while he has never done bodybuilding or sports for an extensive period of time, he carries more lean body mass than me.

-A popular example of a tall guy with thiner bone structure would be Antonio Margarito.
-At 5’11” he competed in the 150 lbs class while Tyson was a heavyweight at 5’10”.
+A popular example of a relatively tall boxer with thinner bone structure would be Antonio Margarito.
+At 5’11”, he competed in the 150lbs class while Tyson was a heavyweight at 5’10”.
 Tyson simply had the skeleton to box in the heavyweight division and could take a ton of punches from very big guys.